 While each Australian state has its own licence requirements, there will generally be three stages to gaining an Australian driving licence:

 - Provisional licence

-- Full licence (with some restrictions)
+- Full licence

 Before gaining your learner’s permit, you will have to complete a knowledge-based test to make sure you understand the road rules.
 While the requirements vary between states, you will typically have to complete a test and several hours of supervised driving before receiving your provisional licence.